-The ISL6277 uses the COMP, COMP_NB and FCCM_NB pins to configure some functionality within the IC.
+The ISL62771 uses the COMP and COMP\NB pins to configure some functionality within the IC.
 Resistors from these pins to GND are read during the first portion of the soft-start sequence.
-The following sections outline how to select the resistor values for each of these pins to correctly program the output voltage offset of each output, the configuration of the floating DriverX and PWM_Y output, VID-on-the-Fly slew rate, and switching frequency used for both VRs.
+The following sections outline how to select the resistor values for each of these pins to correctly program the output voltage offset of each output and switching frequency used for both VRs.